Genetics Career Guide - Education & Salaries

 But what careers exist in genetics, and maybe more importantly, how does an individual pursue one of the interesting paths that this field offers?
 This guide is intended to help orient individuals interested in genetics by exploring a few of the most popular career paths in genetics today.
 In addition, it offers a few selected educational programs that can lead to a specific profession within this exciting scientific frontier.

-Please note that all career outlooks and salaries are from the Bureau of Labor Statistics—the latest figures available as of July 2023.
+Please note that all career outlooks and salaries are from the Bureau of Labor Statistics (May 2024)—the latest figures available as of May 2025.

 Arizona State University